himarora/dt-visual-servoing/readme.md

 * The random template is only for testing; will be removed
 * The fifos connector is the image that bridge agent - simulation, similar to what the experiment manager and scenario maker do
+* Solution.py will also be used for local development to bridge ROS -> Middleware